jonathanfischer97/InteractiveOscillator/README.md

 # Running interactive visualization
-To open the interactive visualization window, run the main script with 'julia --project visualizer.jl`.
+To open the interactive visualization window, run the main script with `julia --project visualizer.jl`.